Wang Guangyi: Artwork

-Early works – Mid-1980s
+Early works

-The North Pole is a recurring theme in Wang Guangyi's early works; it is seen not in relation to its geographic characteristics, but as a symbolic place where a new faith is born, in which the individual must deal principally with himself, but without freeing himself from the social.
-Working on the Frozen North Pole cycle (1984-1985), the group of young Artists of the North, of which Wang Guangyi was a part, chose to confront themselves with Western philosophy.
+The North Pole is a recurring theme in Wang’s early works; it is seen not in relation to its geographic characteristics, but as a symbolic place where a new faith is born, in which the individual must deal principally with himself, but without freeing himself from the social.
+Working on the Frozen North Pole cycle (1984-1985), the group of young Artists of the North, of which Wang was a part, chose to confront themselves with Western philosophy.

-In his Post Classical series (1986-1988) Wang Guangyi worked on a synthetic revision of the great works of Western art tied to themes of religion, morality, faith and ideology.
+In his Post-Classical series (1986-1988) Wang worked on a synthetic revision of the great works of Western art tied to themes of religion, morality, faith and ideology.
 These paintings use various grey tones and encapsulate the human figure and its environment without many details.
-Wang Guangyi's objective consisted in elaborating a style that deviated from that of classic art, an expressive strategy which derived from his reading of Gombrich.
+Wang’s objective consisted in elaborating a style that deviated from that of classic art, an expressive strategy which derived from his reading of Ernst Gombrich, and Gombrich's theory of inherited "schemata".
+According to Wang, "It is Gombrich who has given me notions about schema/cultural revisions as well as continuity."

+Acting on his interpretation of Gombrich, Wang in his Post-Classical series, Red Rationality series, and Black Rationality series revises and reinterprets iconic imagery of Western art such as Pietà, Mona Lisa, and The Death of Marat.

+Wang first incorporated socialist imagery into his work with his 1988 piece Waving Mao Zedong: Black Grid.
+Wang created the piece by drawing six horizontal lines and five vertical lines in a grid on a black and white photograph of Mao Zedong waving to a crowd from the Tiananmen Square rostrum during the Cultural Revolution.

+Wang also used this grid technique in his Mao Zedong: Red Grid No. 1, a triptych which obtained significant attention during the China/Avant-Garde Exhibition at China Art Gallery in early 1989.
+Wang describes the grid as a reference to the method for transferring portraits of Mao to larger canvasses for display during the Cultural Revolution.
+Wang ultimately created a total of five Mao under grid artworks.
+He later described these works as a major turning point in his career.